gigglemoose/classicdota/index.md

 # 6.84 for Modern Players
 The most important thing to know about classic Dota is that it's more similar to modern Dota than it is different.
 Most of the heroes are about the same, most of the items are about the same, and most of the concepts are about the same as they are in modern Dota.
 This document outlines all of the major differences between the games, but don't let it intimidate you.
-There will be a learning curve, but if you've already learned one game, you're already most of the way to learning the other.
+There will be a learning curve, but if you've learned one game, you're already most of the way to learning the other.

 ## The Big Stuff